gjperez/GRL_Peak_Flows_Rotations/README.md

 Each column represent a rotation from 0° to 330° in steps of 30°, and each row is a rainfall-runoff event.

 Perez, G., Gomez-Velez, J., Mantilla, R., Wright, D. B, & Li, Z. (2020).
-EThe Effect of Storm Direction on Flood Frequency Analysis: Using Physics-Based Streamflow Simulations.
+The Effect of Storm Direction on Flood Frequency Analysis: Using Physics-Based Streamflow Simulations.
 Submitted to Geophysical Research Letters